ricardo-quintela/guiElements/README.md

 ## Make pygame apps with custom inputs easier

-This package provides useful inputs for pygame interfaces such as apps or games.
+This module provides useful inputs for pygame interfaces such as apps or games.

-The window module can be used to create and manage a window with ease.
+The window package can be used to create and manage a window with ease.

-The inputs module can be used to create graphical inputs on the window
+The inputs package can be used to create graphical inputs on the window

-## Available inputs:
+# Inputs package

 * Button - A standart button input that can be associated with a function/method to execute instructions
 * "Fast Menu" - Right click menu that can contain a list of buttons
 * Text input - A text box that the user can write on